mburolla/siu-java-assignments/java-II-assignments.md

 ```

 ### Ex.
 6 OOP Calclator
-Write a Java Program that contains a class called `Calculator`.
+Write a Java program that contains a class called `Calculator`.
 This program performs the
 functionality found in Java I Ex.
 7, with the additional capability:
 - The program displays the history of all the calculations and terminates when "done" is
 entered by the user